Fraud Alert? Take These Steps

 Update your contact information

 If your bank detects suspicious activity on your bank account, debit or credit card, your bank may attempt to contact you via text, email, or regular mail.
 If your contact information is incorrect or out-of-date, these alerts may not reach you.
-Making sure your bank has your most recent contact info can also help prevent fraud; if your bank sends you financial documents (such as monthly account statements or tax notices) online or by mail, it's important these materials arrive at your current address.
-The U.S. Postal Service does not forward bank-related mail—if financial info arrives at an old physical address where you no longer live, it could end up in the wrong hands.
+Making sure your bank has your most recent contact information can also help prevent fraud; if your bank sends you financial documents (such as monthly account statements or tax notices) online or by mail, it's important these materials arrive at your current address.

 Recognize legitimate alerts

-Your bank will never ask for your personal information, including your account number, social security number, username, password, PIN, address, or one-time banking codes in a call, text, or email.
-Do not respond to unsolicited messages asking you for this info and do not click on any suspicious links until you have verified the sender.
-To confirm if a call from Bank of Hawaii is legitimate, you can call the Customer Service Center at 808-643-3888 or toll-free at 1-888-643-3888.
-Visit our Customer Service page for other secure ways to contact Bank of Hawaii, and our Email Alerts page for a list of secure email addresses associated with Bank of Hawaii.
+If you receive an unexpected call, text, or email requesting this information, do not respond and do not click on any links.
+Instead, independently verify the communication.
+To confirm whether a call or message claiming to be from Bank of Hawaii is legitimate, contact our Customer Service Center directly at 808‑643‑3888 or 1‑888‑643‑3888, using the number on the back of your card or our official website.
+Visit our Customer Service page for secure ways to contact Bank of Hawaii, and our Email Alerts page for a list of authorized Bank of Hawaii email addresses.

 Understand different notifications